shanyit/ImageHosting/README.md

-# Use Github as a server to store pictures
+# How to use github for image hosting service
 ### Method 1
 picture link shoud be like this  https://github.com/shanyit/picture/raw/master/xxx.png you should replace blob with raw